 - Realize that what you focus on will eventually come true, so focus thirty minutes a day on the person you intend to become

 - Spend 10 minutes a day demanding yourself the development of SELF CONFIDENCE

 - Clearly write down a description of your DEFINITE CHIEF AIM in life

 - Understand that no wealth can endure unless built upon trust and justice.
 So engage in no transaction that does not benefit all parties; induce others to serve you by serving others, eliminate hatred, envy, jealousy, selfishness and cynicism by developing a love for all humanity.

 Repeat this formula aloud once a day with full FAITH that it will gradually influence your THOUGHTS and ACTIONS so that you will become a self-reliant and successful person.

 When visualizing the money you intend to accumulate, close your eyes and see yourself rendering the service, or delivering the merchandise you intend to give in return for this money.

 You auto-suggest with the following process:

-- Go in a quiet place, close your eyes and repeat aloud the written statement of the amount of money you intend to accumulate, the time limit and the description of how you will do so.
+- Go to a quiet place, close your eyes, and repeat aloud the written statement of the amount of money you intend to accumulate, the time limit, and the description of how you will do so.

 Most importantly, SEE YOURSELF ALREADY IN POSSESSION OF THE MONEY.
-I quote Napolen Hill on what he recommends you tell yourself
+I quote Napoleon Hill on what he recommends you tell yourself